-Vitamin B12 is a water-soluble vitamin that contains the mineral cobalt and hence also referred to as Cobalamin.
+Vitamin B12 is a water-soluble vitamin that contains the mineral cobalt and is therefore also referred to as cobalamin.

 Also, vitamin B12 has the largest and most complex chemical structure of all the vitamins.